lsouoliveira/guess-the-song/README.md

 # Guess the song

-A game where the objective is to guess the song title after listening to a short segment of it.
+A game where the objective is to guess the title of multiple songs after listening to short segments of each.

 <div style="display: flex; flex-wrap: wrap; gap: 10px;">
     <div style="display: flex; gap: 10px;">